athos/pogonos/README.md

 ```

 In general, it's more efficient to write out the rendering result
-directly to a file than to generate a resulting string, and then write it
+directly to a file than to generate a resulting string and then write it
 out to the file.

 ### Partials